kate-bagenzo/windowpane/README.md

 ### 1.1
 - changing link text in config works properly
 - generated folder is properly written if deleted
+- script.txt is now properly cleared of CRLF returns
 ### 1.0.1
 - user color settings no longer affect the skip page
 - image pages are no longer draggable